LucidtechAI/cradl-docs/get-started/upload-data-using-cli.md

 After the dataset is created we can start uploading [documents](../concepts/documents.md) and assign them to our dataset.
 Since we want to use the documents for training, we'll also provide [ground truth values](../concepts/documents.md#setting-ground-truths) that will define the correct output for the model on each document.
 We'll have to make sure that the field names in the ground truth match those in the field config we made for our model.

 {% hint style="warning" %}
-It is important to have **correct** ground truths for each document we want to use for training.
-They are what will guide our model to making correct predictions.
-If there are mistakes in the ground truths, our model will learn to make those mistakes.
+It is important to have **correct** ground truth values for every document we use for training.
+Errors in the ground truth can degrade the training process as the model may learn to make the same mistakes.
 {% endhint %}

 {% tabs %}